axelvaldez/radical-companies/_posts/2023-01-21-how-to-be-less-harsh-on-yourself-and-others.markdown

  <p>xxx</p>
  <p>As quoted in Maria Popova&rsquo;s post,<a href="#en01"><sup id="bm01">1&nbsp;</sup></a> Ram Dass drew on the human-tree analogy,</p>
   <div class="_citation">
-   <p>When you go out into the woods and you look at trees, you see all these different trees.
-And some of them are bent, and some of them are straight, and some of them are evergreens, and some of them are whatever.
-And you look at the tree and you allow it.
-You see why it is the way it is. &hellip; You just allow it.
+   <p>When you go out into the woods and you look at trees, you see all these different trees. &hellip; You just allow it.
 You appreciate the tree.</p>
    <p>The minute you get near humans, you lose all that.
 And you are constantly saying, “You’re too this, or I’m too this.”
 That judging mind comes in.</p>
   </div>
  <p>In other words, competition sets in, because that is what we have learned.</p>